-(3) A person who operates a place of worship under subclause (1)(d) must not host a wedding or funeral unless that wedding or funeral complies with the requirements of the Stay Safe Directions (No. 2).
+(3) A person who operates a place of worship under subclause (1)(d) must not host a wedding or funeral unless that wedding or funeral complies with the requirements of the Stay Safe Directions (No. 6).

-Restrictions - signage and cleaning requirements
+Restrictions - signage, cleaning, records and restricted area requirements

-- (4) A person who owns, operates or controls a place of worship during the restricted activity period must comply with: - (a) the signage requirement for each: - (i) indoor space; and - (ii) enclosed outdoor space if hosting a wedding or funeral under subclause (1)(d); and - (b) the cleaning requirement; and - (c) the records requirement, except in relation to private worship or in relation to support groups if confidentiality is typically required.
+- (4) A person who owns, operates or controls a place of worship during the restricted activity period must comply with: - (a) the signage requirement for each: - (i) indoor space; and - (ii) enclosed outdoor space if hosting a wedding or funeral under subclause (1)(d); and - (b) the cleaning requirement; and - (c) the records requirement, except in relation to an essential public service, a wedding, a funeral or in relation to support groups if confidentiality is typically required; and - (d) the restricted area requirement, except in relation to an essential public service, a wedding or a funeral.